jColeChanged/josh.meanings/README.md

 meanings through the process of repeatedly calculating means.

 This is a program for computing `k-means` in Clojure.
-It is built to handle workloads which involve files which are larger than memory, but not so large that the computation cannot be persisted to disk.
+It is built to handle workloads which involve datasets which are too large to fit in memory, but not so large that the computation cannot be persisted to disk.
 I hope that you have a painless experience working with larger than memory datasets by leveraging this program.

+## Technical Details (God willing)

+- Uses `k-means||` initialization to improve Big O expectation.

+- Uses `parquet` to optimize disk access.

+- Leverages Clojure's `transducers` to use all cores.

+- Uses __GPUs__ to optimize matrix math when available.

+- Runs multiple times to prevent unlucky local mimina.

+- Emits improvements as events to enable reactive programming.

+- Tested on both massive datasets and toy datasets.

+- Supports choice of distance function, but defaults to EMD.

 ## Caveats

-Currently, only earth mover distance is supported as distance function.
+ - Only intended to handle 1D clustering.

+## Comparison

+I wrote this because most of the other k means implementations I tried using failed me horribly. sklearn couldn't handle larger than memory datasets. dask.ml claimed to be able to solve that problem, but it fell over when given a large dataset because it broke the problem into more discerete subtasks than could fit in memory.
+A C++ program which promises to be a fast k-means implementation that could handle larger than memory files worked great as long as you gave it files that could fit in memory and while in theory I could have converted it to use it stxll in practice I did do so, but gave it up as the wrong approach.
+Anyone who actually tries working on larger than memory datasets is likely aware that a niave k means implementation isn't the right path.
+Most libraries on GitHub don't implement a k means that has good theoretical properties, but niave k means, which takes far longer in both theory and practice than other initialization methods while also having the joyous property of having no guarantee of performance such that the path to getting a good k means is the same path as getting a good sort with bogo sort: keep trying until you get lucky.
+There were some k means implementations which did do a good job.
+Spark was lovely.
+However, I wanted to use arbitrary distance functions and for some strange reason Spark didn't want to let me do that.

 ## Usage